versaceLORD/virtual-auto-clicker/README.md

 ### How to use

-* Start the `virtual-autoclicker-console.exe` file that will be located in the folder.
+* Start the `VirtualAutoClicker.exe` file that will be located in the folder.

 * To run any command in the application press your Enter key and a `VAC >>` text will appear.
 Any text you write after this will be parsed as a command.
 All additional arguments are space separated.